Products that implement the GMLJP2 standard can now be tested and certified as OGC Compliant.

-The Open Geospatial Consortium (OGC) is seeking public comment on Version 1.1 of the OGC SensorThings API, Part 1 - Sensing.
-Comments are due by March 28, 2020.
+The Open Geospatial Consortium (OGC) seeks public comment on Version 1.1 of the OGC SensorThings API, Part 1 - Sensing.
+Comments are due by the 6th of July, 2020.

 New Moving Features Extension provides a JSON encoding as an alternative to XML or CSV

 The Open Geospatial Consortium (OGC) is excited to announce that the OGC Membership has approved the Moving Features Encoding Extension - JSON for adoption as an official OGC Standard.

 FAA upgrades to OGC’s highest level of membership to help drive standards and shape development priorities relevant to aviation